pdf-raku/PDF-API6/README.md

 A Perl 6 PDF module; reminiscent of Perl 5's PDF::API2.

-This module is a work in progress in replicating, or mapping the functionality of Perl 5's PDF::API2 toolchain.
+This module is a work in progress in replicating, or mapping the functionality of Perl 5's PDF::API2 tool-chain.

 # EXAMPLE